Starting school at HJS

 Children may choose each day to have either a packed lunch or a school dinner.
 Some children like to eat school dinners every day, whilst others like to examine the menu first and book their lunches accordingly.

-At lunchtime, each year group is called from the playground in turn, and they line up according to whether they have ordered - either a choice of hot meals, including vegetarian option, or a sandwich or wrap.
+At lunchtime, each year group is called from the playground in turn, and they line up at the srvery and collect the dinner they have ordered - either a choice of hot meals, including vegetarian option, or a sandwich or wrap.
 They sit at long tables, and our Lunchtime Leaders encourage them to eat their food, adopt good table manners, and enjoy the social aspect of dining together without too much noise or mess.

 Our catering contractors, Edwards and Ward, provide a choice of hot meals and salad every day.
 All of their meals are prepared according to the latest nutritional standards, using fresh produce, and avoiding unhealthy additives such as salt and sugar.
 They cater for any special dietary requirements.
 Every day there are three choices, including at least one vegetarian option, and children can always help themselves to salad.
 There is always fresh fruit available as well as a dessert choice.

 We ask parents to think about the nutritional content of the packed lunches they provide, but we do not impose restrictions.
 We encourage children to think about healthy food choices.